 If you want to wait until your child has money set aside to teach them about investing, you could help them open a savings account.
 This would allow them to practice managing their money while working to save for investments in a few years.

-On the other hand, invested money earns higher returns than the saved money, although there is an element of risk involved in the former.
-If you think your child is ready to handle this concept of risk, or has enough money saved away to learn it on their own, it may be a good time to teach them about investing.
+On the other hand, invested money earns higher returns than saved money, although there is an element of risk involved in the former.
+If you think your child is ready to handle this concept of risk or has enough money saved away to learn it on their own, it may be a good time to teach them about investing.

-Asset classes for kids
+Asset Classes for Kids

-There are several avenues or asset classes for investment, such as stocks, bonds, commodities, currencies and the whole categories of derivatives.
+There are several avenues or asset classes for investment, such as stocks, bonds, commodities, currencies and whole categories of derivatives.
 The easiest asset class for kids is equity or stock.